 payment to the principal researcher(s) in lieu of salary or replacement teaching costs.

 Who can apply

-- Previous scholars are eligible to re-apply, if they meet criteria.
+Previous scholars are eligible to re-apply, if they continue to meet eligibility criteria.

 *Circumstances for extending eligibility

 The eligibility periods can be extended beyond 7 years for the following properly documented circumstances, provided they started before the call deadline:

 - Maternity: 18 months extension for each child born before or after the PhD award.
 If the applicant can document a longer maternity leave, the eligibility period will be extended by the documented amount of actual leave taken until the call deadline.

 - Paternity: extension by the documented time of paternity leave taken until the call deadline for each child born before or after the PhD award.